Russia says it thwarted a Ukrainian charge to expand its incursion. Kyiv says it won't occupy land

 Russian command and control is fractured in Kursk, Massicot said on X late Monday.

-Ukraine’s Army General Staff announced Tuesday that it was establishing of a 20-kilometer (12-mile) restricted access zone along Russian-Ukrainian border in the northeastern Sumy region, which borders Kursk.
+The Ukrainian Army's General Staff announced Tuesday that it was establishing a 20-kilometer (12-mile) restricted-access zone along Russian-Ukrainian border in the northeastern Sumy region, which borders Kursk.

-The measures were introduced because of the increasing intensity of combat in the area and the rising presence of Russian reconnaissance and sabotage units in the area, a statement said.
+The measures were introduced because of the increasing intensity of combat in the area and the rising presence of Russian reconnaissance and sabotage units there, a statement said.

-Barry Hatton reported from Lisbon, Portugal.
-Emma Burrows and Jim Heintz contributed to this report from Tallinn, Estonia.
+Hatton reported from Lisbon, Portugal.
+Associated Press writers Emma Burrows and Jim Heintz contributed to this report from Tallinn, Estonia.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine